google/walt/hardware/README.md

 ## Hardware assembly ##
-Note, this is not a precise recipe.
 Depending on your specific needs, you may want to introduce some variations.
 In most cases it's possible to assemble a device with partial functionality (e.g. only for audio latency) on a solderless breadboard.

 ### List of suggested parts ###